 Andy Rubin recently announced on Twitter that Google is now activating over 300,000 Android devices per day, which is a pretty impressive number.

-Back in August we heard that Google were activating 200,000 Android devices per day, so that is an increase of 100,000 Android devices on a daily basis in just fourth months.
+Back in August we heard that Google were activating 200,000 Android devices per day, so that is an increase of 100,000 Android devices on a daily basis in just four months.

-If you compare these figures to other companies, like Nokia who shipped 26.5 million smartphones in Q3, and Apple who shipped 14.1 million smartphones in the same quarter then Android is doing very well.
+If you compare these figures to other companies, like Nokia who shipped 26.5 million smartphones in Q3, and Apple who shipped 14.1 million smartphones in the same quarter, then Android is doing very well.
+Nokia, once the dominant player in the mobile phone market, has seen its market share decline due to the rise of smartphones and the competition from Android and iOS.
+Apple’s iPhone, while still immensely popular, faces stiff competition from the sheer variety of Android devices available at different price points.

-It will be interesting to see which platform comes out on top by the end of quarter 4 2010, but if these numbers are anything to go by we suspect Apple now has some serious competition in the form of Google Android.
+It will be interesting to see which platform comes out on top by the end of quarter 4 2010, but if these numbers are anything to go by, we suspect Apple now has some serious competition in the form of Google Android.
+The competition between Android and iOS has led to rapid innovation in the smartphone industry, with both platforms continuously introducing new features and improvements to attract users.

 via Into Mobile